 The term “smoker’s lungs” is a blanket term to describe all the ways that smoking can affect your lungs.
 Long-term smoking destroys tissue and blood vessels in your lungs.
-If you’re a smoker, your chances of getting lung cancer are 20 times higher than your non-smoking counterparts.
+Smoking also puts you at high risk for lung cancer – in fact, your chances of getting lung cancer are 20 times higher than your non-smoking counterparts.

 If you are a current smoker or have smoked in the past, it is recommended you talk to your primary care provider about the criteria for lung cancer screenings.
-Lung cancer screenings help diagnosis lung cancer during this early stage when symptoms are not present.
+These help diagnose lung cancer during this early stage when symptoms are not present.

-As new research has become available, it shows that women and African Americans may be at a higher risk to develop lung cancer than others, even with a shorter history of smoking.
+As new research has become available, it shows that women and African Americans may be at a higher risk of developing lung cancer than others, even with a shorter history of smoking.
 Adjusting the current requirements to be eligible for a screening enables a wider range of the population to get screened, including at-risk individuals who would not have met the requirements prior to the change.